 Final Thoughts on CBD and the Immune System

-If you have been considering taking CBD for immune system health or an autoimmune condition that you already have, be advised that there are dozens of high-quality CBD oils and tinctures available for sale online.
-Most companies can ship to all 50 U.S. states as a result of their manufacturing guidelines under the 2018 Farm Bill.
+Are you considering taking CBD for immune system health or an autoimmune condition that you already have?
+If so, please note that there are dozens of high-quality CBD oils and tinctures available for sale online.
+Most companies can ship to all 50 U.S. states due to their manufacturing guidelines under the 2018 Farm Bill.

-Whenever possible, however, try and make it a point to speak with a physician or other clinical professional regarding the use of CBD oil for immune health.
-We have recently published an article relating to specific CBD dosing guidelines, but we reiterate the fact that we are not health professionals, and thus none of the information on this site should be interpreted as clinical advice.
+Whenever possible, however, try to speak with a physician or other clinical professional regarding the use of CBD oil for immune health.
+We have recently published an article relating to specific CBD dosing guidelines.
+However, we must reiterate the fact that we are not health professionals.
+Therefore, none of the information on this site should be interpreted as clinical advice.

-Moreover, since the FDA does not yet recognize CBD as a medicine, many of the above-mentioned companies are legally obliged to market their CBD tinctures as “nutritional supplements” rather than actual medicinal drugs.
+Also, the FDA does not yet recognize CBD as a medicine.
+This means CBD sellers are legally obliged to market their CBD tinctures as “nutritional supplements” rather than actual medicinal drugs.

-And finally, make sure to always do thorough research on your own and use CBD under your own judgment.
+And finally, make sure you perform thorough research on your own and use CBD under your judgment.
 We make no outward claims or guarantees that it will be effective or therapeutic for you and your condition, regardless of data that’s available in scientific studies.

 - Full-spectrum Hemp extract